 Sewing machines first came into the picture during the first industrial revolution as they were gravely needed to lower the amount of manual sewing work carried out in clothing industries.
 Ever since the Englishman Thomas Saint invented the first sewing machine in 1790, a lot of advancements has been witnessed in the sewing industry as the use of advanced technologies in sewing machines are sought to satisfy the growing need for efficiency and productivity in the clothing industry.

 In home sewing machines, individual items are sewed using a single type of stitch.
-However, with advancement in technologies, new modern sewing machines now allows for easy gliding of fabric without the nuisance brought by tools in hand sewing such as needles and thimbles.
+However, with advancement in technologies, new modern sewing machines, such as the Brother SE1900, now allows for easy gliding of fabric without the nuisance brought by tools in hand sewing such as needles and thimbles.
 The following are some of the advanced technologies used in sewing machines.

 1. Vision Sewing